 AFM-228, Frederiksborgvej 399,

 DK-4000 Roskilde, Denmark

-Dhulikhel is a Newari town and a mountain viewpoint 30 km from Kathmandu.
-The symposium will take place at the Himalayan Shangri-La Hotel, in Dhulikhel (http://www.dwarikashimalayanshangrila.com/).
-You are responsible for booking your hotel accommodations.
-Please note that October/November is high season for tourism in Nepal.
-This hotel (as well as other hotels in Dhulikhel) may fill up quickly, and the prices for flight ticket increase quickly as well.
+Please note that November is high season for tourism in Nepal.
+This hotel (and, to a lesser degree, other hotels in Pokhara) will fill up very quickly, and the prices for flight ticket increase quickly as well.
 Early reservations of both the hotel and flight tickets are strongly recommended!

-Please submit a one-page abstract (700-800 words, in MS Word format) by e-mail to email@example.com no later than May 31, 2008.
+Please submit an abstract (300-400 words, in MS Word format) by e-mail to firstname.lastname@example.org no later than March 15, 2010.
 Authors will be notified of the Committee's decisions shortly thereafter.

-All participants are requested to register before April 30, 2008.
-The registration fee is 180 EURO for participants from developed countries, and 2500 Nepalese rupees for the participants from developing countries.
-The local participants will have an option of on-site registration for 1500 NR per one conference day.
-After May 1, 2008, the registration fee increases to 300 EURO (developed countries) and 4000 NR (developing countries), respectively.
-The payment of the registration fee should be made either by credit card (Euro, Master or Visa), by bank transfer or (for local participants) in cash at KAPEG Office in Dhulikhel (please keep your receipt for future references).
-The registration includes the access to the sessions, coffee/refreshment and Nepali lunch/dinner.
+All participants are requested to register before March 30, 2010.
+The registration fee is 250 EURO for participants from developed countries, and 3500 Nepalese rupees for the participants from developing countries.
+After March 31, 2010, the registration fee increases to 350 EURO (developed countries) and 4000 NR (developing countries), respectively.
+The local participants will have an option of on-site registration for 1800 NR per one conference day.
+The payment of the registration fee should be made either by credit card, by bank transfer or (for local participants) in cash at KAPEG Office in Dhulikhel (please keep your receipt for future references).
+Finally, after June 15, 2010, we take additionally late-registration fee of 70 EURO and 1000 NR, for developed and developing countries respectively.
+The registration includes the access to the sessions, and coffee/refreshment.